hoppersroppers/training/Core/1.IntroductionToHacking/7-DefenseAgainstDarkArts/2-Passwords.md

 You could probably get a couple, and then set it up with <https://landing.google.com/advancedprotection/>.
 Or not.
 You probably don't need it.
 My philosophy is I can't properly tell people to do things for their security if I don't do it myself and understand the pain points.

-A brief note: Cell phone text messagesaka SMS are commonly used for multifactor auth.
+A brief note: Cell phone text messages aka SMS are commonly used for multifactor auth.
 These are not great, because
 a) someone can steal your phone number and get the texts sent to them  (https://www.wired.com/story/sim-swap-attack-defend-phone/)
 b) intercept of text messages (https://www.theguardian.com/technology/2016/apr/19/ss7-hack-explained-mobile-phone-vulnerability-snooping-texts-calls)